garrandall/popular-music-data/tracks/green-chri-tma--stan-freberg.md

 CHORUS: Hear, hear!
 SCROOGE: All right, Abercrombie, what are your people up to?

-ABERCROMBIE: Ahhh, same thing as every year.
+ABERCROMBIE: Ah, same thing as every year.
 Fifty thousand billboards showing Santa Claus pausing to refresh himself with our product

-SCROOGE: Mmmmm, hmmm, well, I think the public has come to expect that and...
+SCROOGE: Mmm, hm, well, I think the public has come to expect that and...

 ABERCROMBIE: That's right.
 It's become tradition!